chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 **Chinasa T. Okolo**.
 "Envisioning an AI Capacity-Building Partnership for the United States and the Global Majority."
 To appear in _RAND Geopolitics of AI Initiative_.
 2025.

 Zainab Chirwa, Jonas Kgomo, and **Chinasa T. Okolo**.
-"Data Dignity and Governance: Towards A Fair and Equitable Data Ecosystem for Low-Resource Languages."
+"Data Dignity and Governance: Towards a Fair and Equitable Data Ecosystem for Low-Resource Languages."
 To appear in the _University of Cape Town (UCT) Artificial Intelligence & Law Conference Proceedings_, 2025.

 **Chinasa T. Okolo**.
 "Governance of AI-based Algorithms."
 To appear in the _Handbook of Human-Centered AI_.
 Edited by Wei Xu.
 Springer, 2025.